Dupont Waterfalls Tour Hike

 Though the falls is nothing spectacular since it's not very high (about 15 feet), it is pretty, and well worth the leg-stretcher required to get to it.
 Take the gated trail to the right of the sign board (Hooker Falls trail), and bear left at the first intersection.
 The trail, which is mostly level, leads about 1/4 mile through a forest of white pines and hemlocks.
 Some of the hemlocks have been treated for the Wooly Adelgid and are in great shape.

-Section 1: To Triple Falls (Easy, 0.6 mile, 120' climb)
+Section 1: To Triple Falls (Easy, 0.7 mi, 120 ft climb)

 Multi-use trail at DuPont State Forest

 Don't try to climb the rocks near the falls - there are plenty of safe places to enjoy the view.
 Use extreme caution if you decide to get in the water as many people do - the currents can be significant.
 When you're done exploring, return down the River Bend trail to the High Falls trail intersection.
+This adds about 0.6 mi to the hike.

-You could return to your vehicle from here to keep this an easy hike; or, turn left on the High Falls trail to begin a moderate climb up to the High Falls overlook.
-Proceed past the overlook and you can take the set of steps and a path uphill to the right to reach another picnic shelter, again with a great view.
+You could return to your vehicle from here to keep this an easy hike; or, turn left on the High Falls trail to begin the moderate climb up to the High Falls overlook in 0.2 mi.

-Section 3: to the Covered Bridge over the Little River
+Section 3: to the Covered Bridge over the Little River (Moderate, 2.75 mi, 375 ft climb)

-To get to the Covered Bridge or beyond, continue to follow either of the trails from the overlook or the picnic shelter uphill.
-Both trails join together as a continuation of the High Falls trail on a gently climbing gravel road.
-Follow that up to the Covered Bridge trail, and turn left.
-Go down a hill, and then turn left again onto the wide Buck Forest road to reach the covered bridge at the top of High Falls.
-On the right, you get a view of the calm, smooth river above the falls.
+Covered Bridge trail climbs a bit more, goes back downhill, and then reaches Buck Forest Road in just under 1/4 mi.
+Turn left onto the wide Buck Forest Road to cross the covered bridge at the top of High Falls.
+On the right, you'll get a view of the calm, smooth river above the falls.
 On the left, you can see the river as it spills over the brink of High Falls.

 Lake Dense